Integrated vs Dedicated Graphics Card Which to Use and Why? (2018)

 It depends on how much power you need from your graphics card.
 Most people using a modern computer for standard tasks like surfing the internet, creating documents or watching movies will be fine using the integrated graphics.
 If you want to do any gaming, 3D rendering or video editing, you’ll want the most powerful graphics card you can afford and your system can handle.

 I hope this helps you to compare and decide between Integrated vs Dedicated Graphics Card which one is suitable for you.
 Stil have any query, suggestion feel free to discuss in comments below.
-Also, Read How to Change the System Language in Windows 10 Fall Creators Update.
+Also, Read How to Change the System Language in Windows 10 April 2018 Update.